Dorset Peoples Assemblies on Climate Emergency

-The more people who come to these assemblies the more weight our collective voice will have in the final consideration Dorset Council give to OUR action plan.
-Everyone is welcome.
+The more people who now make their own submissions to the Dorset Council consultation and the more people who sign the petition, the more weight our collective voice will have in the final consideration Dorset Council give to OUR action plan.

 PLEASE SHARE THIS PAGE ON YOUR SOCIAL MEDIA FEEDS OR BY EMAIL

 ACT NOW AND HAVE YOUR SAY!

 Help Make Dorset Council Carbon Neutral by 2030